sjsu-library/unionist/_items/unionist--text-0250.md

 fullIssueSequenceNumber: 1834-03-13 p.03.14
 creator: Charles C. Burleigh
 dateCreated: '1834-03-13'
-description: Clarifying a misconception, that the <em>Unionist</em> was opposed to Pearl's candidacy because of his stand on human rights, and not because he was a farmer.
+description: 'Clarifying a misconception:  <em>The Unionist</em> was opposed to Pearl''s candidacy because of his stand on human rights, not because he was a farmer.'
 language: English
 publisher: The Unionist
 IsPartOf: